xymeng16/xymeng16.github.io/xymeng.md

 ## Overview

-I am currently a undergraduate student in Department of Computer Science Xiamen University since 2014.
+I am currently a undergraduate student in Department of Computer Science at Xiamen University since 2014.
 My hometown is Shijiazhuang, Hebei, China.
 My research mainly focuses on Data Mining, Bioinformatics and Security.
 My current interests are in graph mining, human action recognition and semi-supervised learning.
 And I am preparing to study in Hong Kong after graduating from XMU.